GoogleCloudPlatform/terraform-sample-tools/tools/magic-modules-tftools/README.md

   Alternatively, for Macs, you can use the following procedure to update your path:

    a.
-Open up Terminal.
-   b.
 Run the following command and copy the output to your clipboard.

       ```
       python3 -c 'import sys; print(sys.prefix + "/bin")'
       ```

-   c.
+   b.
 At the bottom of `/etc/paths`, paste the output from the previous step.

 ## How to use `tftools`